 - Strive for success but only for the right reasons.
 Don’t try to become rich and wealthy just for the sake of money.
 Use your money to make a positive difference emotionally in the lives of the people you know and don’t know.

 - Live in the Now.
 Don’t try to control the future and don’t worry about the past.
 Only the present exists and everything else is just your mind on overdrive.
-Live THIS very moment the best you can and everything else will work itself out.
+Live THIS very moment the best you can and everything else will work it itself out.